VirtualAcorn FAQ

 How fast does VirtualAcorn run?

 This depends on the speed of your PC.
 The original RiscPC delivered around 30 mips (million instructions per second).
 As a general rule of thumb the newer the PC, the faster VirtualAcorn will run.
-For example an 800Mhz Pentium 3 will run RISC OS on VirtualAcorn faster than a real RiscPC.
-A modern Core 2 Duo processor can run RISC OS many times faster than any "real" RISC OS machine.
+For example even an old 1Ghz Pentium 3 will run RISC OS faster than a real RiscPC.
+A modern Corei5 processor can run RISC OS many times faster than any "real" RISC OS machine.
 Speed will also depend on other factors.
 A stand alone graphics card will be faster than integrated graphics.
-A machine with DDR2 memory will be faster than a machine with normal DDR memory.
+A machine with DDR3 memory will be faster than a machine with DDR2 memory.

 How do I get my programs into VirtualAcorn?